makeup4ever/audience-particiapation-meter/readMe.md

 ## Running

-You can run your own bot and test its behaviour o
+You can run your own bot and test its behaviour on the testnet.
+You can use tools like [S